 The public service is made up of government departments.
-The term ‘public service’ is sometimes also used for the wider state sector, which includes health boards and other Crown entities.
+The term ‘public service’ is sometimes also used for the wider state sector, which includes Crown entities.
 It was sometimes called the civil service.

-Government departments have run a range of things, for example, railways, mining, education, police, electricity and hospitals.
+Government departments have run a range of things, such as railways, mining, education, police, electricity and hospitals.

 Early public servants

-Since 1866 a series of royal commissions have reviewed the public service and reforms followed.
+Since 1866 a series of royal commissions have reviewed the public service and reforms have followed.
 After the 1912 Hunt Commission a new organisation, the Public Service Commission, was set up to oversee the public service.
 Employees were hired through the commission and it standardised their work terms and conditions.
-It also meant that the public service could be kept from political interference.
+It also meant that the public service could be kept free of political interference.

-In 1962 the McCarthy Commission again reviewed the public service and the Public Service Commission gained more powers and became the State Services Commission.
+In 1962 the McCarthy Commission reviewed the public service.
+The Public Service Commission gained more powers and became the State Services Commission.

 1980s and 1990s

 Public service departments support the elected government, but are politically neutral.
-Government ministers decide on the policies that departments support.
+Government ministers decide on the policies that departments implementt.

 Government departments range greatly in size.
 For example, in 2010 the Ministry of Pacific Island Affairs had only 38 staff, while the Inland Revenue Department employed 5,512.

-Some departments focused on providing policy advice to ministers, while others delivered goods and services to the public.
+Some departments focus on providing policy advice to ministers, while others deliver goods and services to the public.

 In 2020, the State Services Commission was renamed the Public Service Commission.